ronin-rb/ronin-rb.github.io/README.md

-# ronin.rubyforge.org
+# ronin-ruby.github.com

-ronin.rubyforge.org is the Jekyll powered static website and blog for the Ronin project.
+ronin-ruby.github.com is the Jekyll powered static website and blog for the Ronin project.

 ## Directory Structure

-* `Rakefile`: The top-level rake file which builds the HTML files.
 * `_config.yml`: Configuration file used by the Rakefile and `jekyll`.
-* `images`: Contains the original image files (XCFs or SVGs).
-* `site`: Contains the site templates and other site data.
-* `site/_layouts`: Top-level HTML/XML layout templates.
+* `_layouts`: Top-level HTML/XML layout templates.
-* `site/_includes`: Commonly included HTML content.
+* `_includes`: Commonly included HTML content.
-* `site/images`: Contains the static images to be published.
+* `images`: Contains the static images to be published.
-* `site/css`: Contains the CSS files to be published.
+* `css`: Contains the CSS files to be published.
-* `site/js`: Contains the static JavaScript files to be published.
+* `js`: Contains the static JavaScript files to be published.
-* `site/static`: Contains static files provided by various Ronin libraries.
+* `static`: Contains static files provided by various Ronin libraries.
-* `site/examples/*/_posts/`: Contains the random examples displayed on the front page.
+* `examples/*/_posts/`: Contains the random examples displayed on the front page.
-* `site/blog/_posts`: Contains the posts for the Development Blog.
+* `blog/_posts`: Contains the posts for the Development Blog.
-* `www`: Contains the files to be published.

 ## A Word about Markdown